pgattic/canon/README.md

 Provides: `canon`

-- Responsible for retrieving text given one reference as an input
+- Responsible for retrieving text given one reference as an input, i.e. `canon "Matthew 5:14-16"`.
 - Can manage "texts", utilizing Git to keep them up-to-date
   - Stores the text "packages" in `~/.canon/texts/[Package Name]/` (see the [.canon/texts](#canontexts) section for more info)
 - Can also take highlights as an input (using `--hl="[Highlight Data]"`) and render the text according to the highlight.
 [TODO: Determine a standard for both storing and passing the highlight data]